martinsumner/riak_kv/docs/QueryAPI.md

 ### Siblings

 Riak supports the `allow_mult = true` state, whereby the history of changes to an object is retained when concurrent updates are made to the same object.
-In this mode, any unresolved history are considered to be "sibling" versions of the same object.
 In the sibling state, all index entries on all versions of the object are active from a query perspective.

 ### Unicode support